ztype764/Email_REST_Authernticator/README.md

 - **Spring Security**: Utilizes Spring Security for handling authentication and authorization aspects.
 - **Thymeleaf Templates**: Implements Thymeleaf templates for dynamic and visually appealing email content.
 - **Service-Oriented Architecture**: Utilizes Spring services to modularize and manage different aspects of the authentication process.
+- **MySQL Database**: Integrates with MySQL to persist user data and authentication details.

 ## Project Structure: